backand/docs/docs/scenarios/salesforceiq/index.md

 });

 ```

-Replace 'your object name' with the object associated with the action you created and 'your action name'.
+Simply replace 'your object name' with the object that contains your SalesforceIQ custom action, and replace 'your action name' with the name of the action that you provided while creating the integration.

-Once this is done, you'll be able to get accounts to any front-end code and add much more calls of salesforceIQ.
+With these changes, you're now able to pull in any and all SalesforceIQ accounts available via their API!
+You can use a similar pattern to construct additional calls to the SalesforceIQ API - simply replace the URL and parameters in the custom SalesforceIQ action with the URL and parameters for the object you want to retrieve.